teivah/algodeck/README.md

 ## Overview

-Algo Deck is an **open-source collection of 213 algorithmic cards** to help you preparing and succeeding in your algorithm & data structure interview.
+Algo Deck is an **open-source collection of 213 algorithmic cards** to help you preparing and succeeding in your **algorithm & data structure interview**.

 The covered topics are the following:
 - [Array](array.md): reversing an array, finding a pivot, handling a dynamic array, etc.